 Scot G. DoyenPartner

-Scot Doyen is a trial lawyer who has extensive experience in the trial of commercial, personal injury, and first-party insurance cases.
-His experience includes defending premises liability, construction liability, legal and medical malpractice, commercial disputes and insurance coverage cases.
-Scot also has extensive appellate experience having successfully argued before the Supreme Court of Texas and the Fifth Circuit U.S. Court of Appeals, in addition to numerous other appellate victories.
-He has been named a Super Lawyer in personal injury litigation, is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization and is a member of the Bar of the United States Supreme Court.
+Scot is a trial lawyer who has extensive experience in the trial of commercial, personal injury, and first-party insurance cases.
+Scot also has extensive appellate experience having successfully briefed before the U.S. Supreme Court and having successfully briefed and argued before the Texas Supreme Court, as well as the Fifth Circuit U.S. Court of Appeals and numerous Texas intermediate courts of appeals.
+His experience includes defending premises liability, construction liability, legal and medical malpractice, and insurance coverage cases, as well as prosecuting and defending various types of commercial disputes.
+He has been named a Super Lawyer in personal injury litigation, is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization.

 In re National Lloyds Insurance Company, 532 S.W.3d 794, 60 Tex.
 Sup.
 Ct.
 J. 1165 (Tex.
 June 9, 2017) (NO. 15-0591).
 Successful mandamus of a discovery order from District Court in Hidalgo County, Texas (affirmed by the Corpus Christi Court of Appeals) compelling the production of the defendants’ attorney fee invoices and the answering of interrogatories related to topics such as attorney billing rates.
 In granting mandamus, the Court noted, "... absent unusual circumstances, information about an opposing party’s attorney fees and expenses is, in the ordinary case, privileged or irrelevant and, thus, not discoverable."